• About TTT

 Top Attractions In The Texas Panhandle

 Next time you go to the best ski slopes in Colorado or anywhere northwest of Texas, consider a stop in the Texas Panhandle to see a few sites.
 This part of Texas can get a little chilly.
-It snows in the Texas Panhandle – that’s if you’re trucking there in the wintertime.
+It snows in the Texas Panhandle if you’re trucking there in winter.
 In the summer, no problem – but it can get pretty hot up there too!

 From roadside attractions to the famous steakhouse, the city of Amarillo is the largest city at the top of the Texas Panhandle.
 If you’re traveling on I40, look for the Texas Travel Information Center.
 I love stopping at these centers (12 in Texas) for information about the area and many brochures of every inch of Texas.
 They have clean restrooms, free advice, usually a small gift shop, and possibly a few photo opportunities.